Home > About > Who We Are > Staff

 Carl Lennertz, Executive Director

 Carl has held executive positions at several publishing houses and non-profits.
 He was VP of Marketing at Knopf for 10 years and held marketing positions at HarperCollins and Little, Brown.
 He organized over 2,000 national author tours and oversaw bestselling book campaigns as well as debut launches.
 He published a book with Random House and has edited over 25 books.
 Lennertz taught marketing at the University of Denver for 11 years.
-His non-profit and association work includes the ABA (working on a national campaign for independent bookstores), World Book Night US (where 250,000 free books were handed out to people in need each year on April 23), and now as the CBC and Every Child a Reader Exec Director for six years.
+His non-profit and association work includes the ABA (working on a national campaign for independent bookstores), World Book Night US (where 250,000 free books were handed out to people in need each year on April 23), and now as the CBC and Every Child a Reader Executive Director for six years.
 He has lived in upstate NY’s Adirondacks since 2019.
 Favorite non-work things: Liverpool FC, chocolate, and vinylLPs.

 Shaina Birkhead, Associate Executive Director

-Laura Peraza, Head of Content
+Laura Peraza, Head of Membership, Partnerships, & Design

-Sommer Wissner, Marketing Assistant
+Sommer Wissner, Program Coordinator

 Sommer’s love of children’s literature peaked after finding a copy of the Grimm’s Book of Fairytales with the text block bound upside down!
 She received a BA in English with a specialty in Writing and Editing at Auburn University while working at NewSouth Books.
 She attended the Denver Publishing Institute and then made the move to New York, where she interned for the CBC.
-A move home to Houston and then to Denver followed, and now she begins as Marketing Assistant in January 2022 tasked with helping coordinate CBC’s many programs.
+A move home to Houston and then to Denver followed, and now she begins as Marketing Assistant in January 2022, tasked with helping coordinate CBC’s many programs.
 Favorite non-work things: karaoke, video games, and trivia.

-Paulina Ramirez, Marketing Associate
+Paulina Ramirez, Associate Program Coordinator

 Paulina found her passion for writing at a very young age.
 She received a BA in Creative Writing from the University of Texas at El Paso and studied abroad in Northern England, learning about the life and poetry of William Wordsworth.
 Paulina has worked in the service industry for seven years, as well as tutoring elementary students in reading and writing.
 Her interest in publishing flourished as an editorial intern at Cinco Puntos Press, where she focused on manuscripts and reader reports.
 Paulina is fluent in both English and Spanish, studied French for two years, and is currently working towards her certification in American Sign Language.
 Favorite non-work things: cooking, practicing yoga, and taking long walks with her dog Fiona.